gradha/gradha.github.io/src/articles/15-dirrty-objects-in-dirrty-nimrod.rst

 <http://nim-lang.org/macros.html#quote>`_ we define a setter and getter proc
 with the generated identifiers.
 The backticks are what will be replaced in the final code, and all of this is assigned to the result of the macro, thus generating the wanted code.
-Whenever this call is found, the Nimrod compiler will generate the setter and getter for us.
+Whenever this call is found, the Nim compiler will generate the setter and getter for us.
 Now let's see a typical usage of this macro: